The duties will depend on your experience and training. Generally, you'll need to:

 Thursday and Friday 8.30am-3.30pmSkills: Communication skills,Attention to detail,Organisation skills,Team working,Creative,Initiative,Non judgemental,Patience,Physical fitness....Read more...

-The ideal candidate for the Year 3 Class Teacher role will have:
+The ideal Class Teacher will have:

 Teach Plus is a 5 star, Google rated, London based education recruitment agency.
 Our passion is to provide candidates with an excellent service in helping them find a new role, our candidate journey is what makes us stand out above the rest.